 @images— shows entries with at least one image

-@todo— shows entries with checklists
+@todo— shows entries with uncompleted tasks

 @links— shows entries with links

-@note— shows notes, timeline entries are hidden
+@note— shows all notes in all journals.
+Timeline entries are hidden

 @tagged- shows entries with at least one tag